 - 1. Attending every supervision meeting is required.
 Each student brings a wealth experience based on her/his life making your participation, unique, valuable, and vital to the learning process; we each have something to contribute.
 The information presented through supervision activities, discussions, and readings, cannot be repeated. - 2.
 No absences mean no loss in points from total grade; one unexcused absence means a loss of 5% from total grade; two unexcused absences means you cannot receive a grade higher than a "B".
 Missing three classes (which includes group supervision) will result in a failure for the course, regardless of academic good standing or reason for missing. - 3.
 Two early departures, two late attendances, or a combination of the two will be considered one absence.
 Habitual tardiness or leaving early is interpreted as an unwillingness to honor your commitment to the field of counseling and as a reflection of your suitability for the field. - 4.
-An excused absence requires written documentation of urgent reasons such as ill health, critical emergencies, or death in family with notification before class if at all possible.
-Missed work due to unexcused absences cannot be made up.
-It is your responsibility to see a classmate regarding the information or handouts presented in class that you have missed. - 5.
-Any student receiving a grade of "C" or lower in this course will have to repeat the course before proceeding to internship.
+An excused absence requires written documentation of urgent reasons such as ill health, critical emergencies, or death in family with notification before group class if at all possible.
+It is your responsibility to see a classmate regarding the information or handouts presented in group that you have missed. - 5.
+Any student receiving a grade of "C" or lower in this course will have to repeat the course before proceeding to the second internship or graduating.